Canon 5DS R vs D30

 The Canon EOS 5DS R and the Canon EOS-D30 are two digital cameras that were revealed to the public, respectively, in February 2015 and May 2000.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C (Canon D30) sensor.
-The 5DS R has a resolution of 50.3 megapixels, whereas the Canon D30 provides 3.1 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C (D30) sensor.
+The 5DS R has a resolution of 50.3 megapixels, whereas the D30 provides 3.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |50.3 MP, Full Frame Sensor||3.1 MP, APS-C Sensor|

 |5 shutter flaps per second||3 shutter flaps per second|

 |700 shots per battery charge||540 shots per battery charge|

 |152 x 116 x 76 mm, 930 g||150 x 107 x 75 mm, 750 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 5DS R and the Canon EOS-D30?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.